-What does a design system include?
-How do I organise and systematise design patterns in a pattern library?
+What does a design system contain?
+How do I organize and systematize design patterns in a pattern library?

 Katja Wenger is an interface and brand designer and advises companies on brand and product innovation.
 Before founding think moto, she worked as art director for renowned digital and design agencies such as Pixelpark, MetaDesign, Jung von Matt/Next, Saatchi & Saatchi, Peter Schmidt Group and Aperto and was responsible for numerous national and international digital brand presences.
 Katja Wenger is a member of the Deutscher Designer Club (DDC).

 Marco Spies is an interaction designer and brand consultant.
 Before founding think moto, he worked as a concept developer at Pixelpark, creative director at Neue Digitale (later Razorfish) and executive director interactive at the branding agency Peter Schmidt Group (BBDO).
 He is co-founder of the e-travel start-up flyiin.
 Marco Spies has been honorary professor for Branded Interactions and Flexible Identities at HAWK Hildesheim since 2017.

 think moto is a design and innovation agency for products and brands.
 The team led by Katja Wenger and Marco Spies supports companies and organizations in their digital transformation.